bcnmy/docs/docs/tutorials/sessionkeys/sessionvalidationmodule.md

 - Iterates through the rules list.
 - Parses each rule to determine the offset, condition, and value.
-- Verifies if the call data satisfies each rule condition.
+- Verifies if the call data arguments satisfy conditions defined by the rules.

 Both `validateSessionUserOp` and `validateSessionParams` are integral to our dApp's security framework, ensuring strict adherence to permissions and enhancing transaction integrity.